MichalAjziuk/ZarzadzanieKonfiguracja/README.txt

 --------------------------

-You MUST setup server to reply with proper `mime-types` for font files - otherwise some browsers will fail to show fonts.
+You MUST setup server to reply with proper `mime-types` for font files - otherwise some browsers will fail to show fonts

 Usually, `apache` already has necessary settings, but `nginx` and other webservers should be tuned.
 Here is list of mime types for our file extensions: